-- Desirability of the manifesto country joining (or remaining a member); - Desirability of expanding or deepening the integration;
+- Desirability of the manifesto country joining (or remaining a member); - Desirability of expanding the European Community/Union; - Desirability of increasing the ECs/EUs competences; - Desirability of expanding the competences of the European Parliament.

 Internationalism: Negative

 Negative references to international co-operation.
 Favourable mentions of national independence and sovereignty with regard to the manifesto country's foreign policy, isolation and/or unilateralism as opposed to internationalism.